AriFordsham/GHCWiki/commentary/compiler/deriving-strategies.md

 >
 > One could also argue that GHC should support both syntaxes, although it would combine the downsides of both for questionable gain.

-- Previous alternative suggestions for the `bespoke` keyword were `builtin`, `magic`, `wiredin`, `standard`, `native`, `original`, and `specialized`.
+- Previous alternative suggestions for the `stock` keyword were `bespoke`, `builtin`, `magic`, `wiredin`, `standard`, `native`, `original`, and `specialized`.
 In particular, `builtin` is what I (Ryan) originally suggested, but it was poorly received since *all* deriving extensions are, to some extent, built-in to GHC.
+I then championed `bespoke`, but others expressed reservations about the word's relative obscurity outside of Commonwealth English.
 - A previous alternative suggestion for the `anyclass` keyword was `default`, since it's already a keyword, and the connection to `-XDefaultSignatures` would be evocative of generic programming, which `-XDeriveAnyClass` is often used for.
-On the other hand, I (Ryan) felt it would be too easy to confuse with what `bespoke` accomplishes (i.e., the "default" GHC behavior when deriving an instance), so I proposed `anyclass` to make it very explicit what's going on there.
+On the other hand, I (Ryan) felt it would be too easy to confuse with what `stock` accomplishes (i.e., the "default" GHC behavior when deriving an instance), so I proposed `anyclass` to make it very explicit what's going on there.